-- (1) The Move On Program provides 40 tenant-based vouchers for families currently residing in Permanent Supportive Housing (PSH) to transition to subsidized housing.
-The program is designed to serve those who previously experienced chronic homelessness, been successfully served through PSH and will benefit from on-going housing subsidy to prevent a return to homelessness.
-Current partner is the South Alamo Regional Alliance for the Homeless (SARAH) [see MTW Activity FY 2011-9]. - (2) All Housing Choice Voucher regulations at 24 CFR part 982 apply to the Program unless explicitly stated otherwise in the policies outlined in this Administrative Plan.
+(1) The Move On Program provides 40 tenant-based vouchers for families currently residing in Permanent Supportive Housing (PSH), Rapid Rehousing (RRH), or other supportive housing to transition to subsidized housing via the housing choice voucher.
+The program is designed to serve those who previously experienced chronic homelessness, have been successfully served through supportive housing and will benefit from on-going housing subsidy to prevent a return to homelessness.
+Current partner is the South Alamo Regional Alliance for the Homeless (SARAH) [see MTW Activity FY 2011-9 and MTW Activity FY 2019-2020 Amendment].